derricklee918/Sol-Simple-Pumpfun-Sniper/README.md

-# Free Pump Sniper Bot
+# Pumpfun Sniper Bot

-**Pump Sniper Bot** is an automated trading bot for pump.fun.
+**Pumpfun Sniper Bot** is an automated trading bot for pump.fun.
 It listens for new token creation events, executes buy orders, and automatically sells tokens after a configurable delay.
 The bot is easy to set up and fully configurable via environment variables.
 ___
 ![alt text](https://i.imgur.com/rGbG3rT.png)